 We've established that objects/subjects of our motivations are tagged with a particular assigned value and the outcome of those motivations is punctuated by reward.
 Here we will take a look at mechanisms of reward and why it is that we sometimes "lose motivation" even if nothing has changed while our values remain the same.

 First, a cursory lesson in dopamine in the video below.

 Building Blocks of Motivation Cont.

 Now we understand that dopamine provides a chemical substrate for pleasure itself but how do we cultivate this through our behavior?
 To conceptualize this, let's think back to a basic motivation such as food.
 You feel the pangs of hunger and begin to organize your behavior toward the pursuit of sustenance.
-During this process, dopamine is released prior to acquisition of food to motivate behavior and released upon consumption for satiety.
+During this process, dopamine is released prior to the acquisition of food to motivate behavior and released upon consumption for satiety.

 You may have noticed your dog pacing while dinner is being cooked.
 He's sensed the food being prepared and thus aroused into an exploratory state; sniffing fervently across the floor.
-After a while your dog might lose interest and come to terms with the fact that he may not be so lucky.
-If you generously throw him a scrap, there will be an additional, albeit smaller, spike in dopamine upon reward.
+After a while, your dog might lose interest and come to terms with the fact that he may not be so lucky.
+If you generously throw him a scrap, there will be an additional, albeit smaller spike in dopamine upon reward.

 It is important to understand the difference between satiety and arousal.
 Remember that the anticipation of a reward activates higher levels of dopamine than the active consumption of a reward 1.
 This is the canonical process of seeking/expectancy that propels us toward a perceived goal.

 Believe it or not, rats can emit laughs or chirps of excitement at ultrasonic levels.
 Interestingly, this only happens when they are engaged in play or in search of an incentive reward 2.